Virtual-Coffee/VC-Community-Docs/newsletter/README.md

 The engineer ensures the content distribution process is working correctly.
 They ensure the newsletter can be easily edited, and modified, and that the publication process is smooth.
 The engineer works with the team lead and editor to ensure the newsletter is published on time and without errors.
 They may develop tools, automations, or processes to streamline the newsletter creation process.

+### Archivist

+The archivist ensures the newsletter content is also shared on the Virtual Coffee website.
+The archivist works with the team lead and editor to ensure the newsletter is archived and accessible to the community.
+The archivist may also help with other tasks related to the newsletter publication process.

 ## Who do I contact if I have questions about the newsletter?

 If you have questions about the newsletter, please reach out to the Newsletter Team Leads or the Communications Maintainer.
 They can help you with any questions you may have about the newsletter, the publication process, or how to contribute.